 Choosing a suitable bicycle

-If you plan to also ride on trails, opt for a hybrid bike that combines the best features of road and mountain bikes.
-Hybrid bikes offer stability, comfort, and the added ability to handle both urban and rural terrain.
+- Hybrid bikes combine the best features of road and mountain bikes: stability, comfort, and the added ability to handle both urban roads and rural terrain.

-I owned an e-bike for a few years and appreciated the boost when going up hills.
-The drawbacks are initial cost (I was able to barter for the bike) and weight (e-bikes are heavy, which is a drawback when carrying the bike on stairs or loading onto buses).
+- Electric bikes aka e-bikes provide power assisted pedaling.
+Choose an e-bike if your commute involves hills or long distances, which greatly ease excessive exertion for more difficult rides.
+(I owned an e-bike for a few years and appreciated the boost when going up hills.
+The drawbacks are initial cost and weight (e-bikes are heavy, which is a drawback when carrying the bike on stairs or loading onto buses).

 Bikesharing